MrManny/MrManny.github.io/index.md

 In my off hours, I pursue interests that keep me curious and building things:

-- **Generative AI:** Experimenting with LLMs, prompt engineering, and agentic workflows since before it was cool (i.e., for 5+ years).
+- **Generative AI:** Working with LLMs, prompt engineering, and agentic workflows for more than five years.
   I enjoy exploring efficient solutions with reliability, cost, and repeatability in mind.
 - **3D Printing & CAD:** Additive manufacturing enthusiast.
 I design parts, I print parts, sometimes they even fit together.
 Bonus points if nothing explodes.